amrutha-codee/magazine_questions/Problem Statement for August.md

-#The Fools Who Dream
+# The Fools Who Dream

 My ant used to live in Paris.
 But now, he lives in La La Land, because of lower rents.
 There's only one disadvantage in living there: traveling in La La Land is a nightmare.

-La La Land is a rectangular grid with dimensions r\times cr×c (rr rows, cc columns).
+La La Land is a rectangular grid with dimensions 'r x c' ('r' rows, 'c' columns).
 Each cell can only have one of three colors: black, red, and white.
 And as you know, ants are colored either black or red.

 But because the mayor of La La Land is a bit crazy, he requires every walking ant in La La Land to follow these rules:

 - A walking ant must always be facing in one of the four cardinal directions: north, south, east and west.